 Rough Cuts are manuscripts that are developed but not yet published, available through Safari.
 Rough Cuts provide you access to the very latest information on a given topic and offer you the opportunity to interact with the author to influence the final publication.

 This is the Rough Cut version of the printed book.

 Foundational Hands-On Skills for Succeeding with Real Data Science Projects

-Machine Learning in Production is a crash course in data science and machine learning for people who need to solve real-world problems in production environments.
-Written for technically competent “accidental data scientists” with more curiosity and ambition than formal training, this complete and rigorous introduction stresses practice, not theory.
+Machine Learning in Production is a crash course in data science and machine learning for people who need to solve real-world problems and don’t have extensive formal training.
+Written for “accidental data scientists” with curiosity, ambition, and technical ability, this complete and rigorous introduction stresses practice, not theory.

-Building on agile principles, Andrew and Adam Kelleher show how to quickly deliver significant value in production, resisting overhyped tools and unnecessary complexity.
-Drawing on their extensive experience, they help you ask useful questions and then execute production projects from start to finish.
+Building on agile principles, Andrew and Adam Kelleher show how to deliver significant value quickly, resisting overhyped tools and unnecessary complexity.
+Drawing on their extensive experience, they help you ask useful questions and then execute typical projects from start to finish.

 The authors show just how much information you can glean with straightforward queries, aggregations, and visualizations, and they teach indispensable error analysis methods to avoid costly mistakes.
-They turn to workhorse machine learning techniques such as linear regression, classification, clustering, and Bayesian inference, helping you choose the right algorithm for each production problem.
-Their concluding section on hardware, infrastructure, and distributed systems offers unique and invaluable guidance on optimization in production environments.
+They turn to workhorse machine learning techniques such as linear regression, classification, clustering, and Bayesian inference.
+They also explain the hardware and software of data science and how to architect systems that maximize performance despite constraints.

-Andrew and Adam always focus on what matters in production: solving the problems that offer the highest return on investment, using the simplest, lowest-risk approaches that work.
+The authors always focus on what matters: solving the problems that offer the highest return on investment, using the simplest, lowest-risk approaches that work.